GSI-CS-CO/bel_projects/README.md

 make hdlmake_install
 ```

-#### Tool hdlmake not found (Python 2.7)
+#### Tool hdlmake not found (for both Python 2.7 & Python 3.x)

 Error: /bin/sh: 1: hdlmake: not found

-Solution: You should run "make" to install hdlmake locally.
-In case you're still using Python 2.7 you have to adjust your PATH variable:
+Solution: You should run "make" to install hdlmake locally and adjust your PATH variable:

 ```
 export PATH=$PATH:$HOME/.local/bin